 Therapists in Grant Creek, Missoula, MT

 I have experience with a broad range of issues and encourage an honest, relationship-based approach to therapy.
 We work together to explore the issues most important to you.
 I believe that everyone is capable of change, though easy to say, it is very challenging to put into action.
-Therapy can create a safe space to reflect upon your world and history.
+Therapy creates a safe space to reflect upon your world and history.
 It is a mindful process to accept and redefine yourself.
 It is a space to look at what parts are activated in your life and which parts feel quiet.

 I have experience with a broad range of issues and encourage an honest, relationship-based approach to therapy.
 We work together to explore the issues most important to you.
 I believe that everyone is capable of change, though easy to say, it is very challenging to put into action.
-Therapy can create a safe space to reflect upon your world and history.
+Therapy creates a safe space to reflect upon your world and history.
 It is a mindful process to accept and redefine yourself.
 It is a space to look at what parts are activated in your life and which parts feel quiet.

 Michelle Puerner